test-cyr/infra-portfolio/aws-basic/ec2/README.md

 - Generating and using SSH key pairs
 - Connecting to EC2 using SSH
 - Terminating an EC2 instance
 - Allocated and associated an Elastic IP to the EC2 instance to ensure a fixed IP address for consistent external access
+- Understanding Security Group inbound rules
+- Testing what happens when HTTP port (80) is closed
+- Re-opening port 80 and verifying web access

 ## Files in this folder
 ec2-setup.md : Step by step EC2 practice log
-elastic-ip-setup.md
+elastic-ip-setup.md :
+instell-nginx.md :
+security-group-rule-test.md :